mekuto/allwinner-baremetal/README.md

 Neo without any modification.

 The original code was written by [dwelch67][dwelch67].
-I ([mprymek][mprymek]) have essentialy just edited the makefiles and wrote README.
+I ([mprymek][mprymek]) have essentialy just edited the makefiles and written README.

 ## Requisites